Types of Cybersecurity Roles: Job Growth and Career Paths

 - National Initiative for Cybersecurity Careers and Studies (NICCS)

-Finally, if your cybersecurity career goals include stepping up the ladder toward an executive-level title, then an advanced degree might be the right investment.
-According to Backherms, “An advanced degree can help you learn the foundational and conceptual ideas concerning cyber strategies while developing the soft skills – such as communication, teamwork or leadership – that you’ll need to succeed.”
+If your cybersecurity career goals include growing in the field or becoming a manager, then an advanced degree might be right for you.
+According to Backherms, “An advanced degree can help you learn the foundational and conceptual ideas concerning cyber strategies while developing the soft skills — such as communication, teamwork or leadership — that you’ll need to succeed.”

 An advanced degree signals your commitment to learning, which is an important quality in any cybersecurity professional, according to Evans.
 Plus, the credential can help set you apart from other candidates and move your resume to the top of the hiring manager’s pile.
-“As CISO for a $9 billion financial institution, I am constantly seeking to hire qualified cyber talent and prefer those with a master’s degree,” Evans said.
+Evans said that as CISO, he is constantly seeks to hire qualified talent and prefers those with a master's degree.

 “There’s always something new to learn in cybersecurity, whether you’re an analyst, engineer, architect, all the way up to CISO,” he said.
 “My advice?
 Don’t be afraid to try anything and everything, even if it’s outside of your scope.
 If you stay in your comfort zone, you’ll never grow.”

 *Cited job growth projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 Actual salaries and/or earning potential may be the result of a combination of factors including, but not limited to: years of experience, industry of employment, geographic location, and worker skill.